samsquire/ideas4/README.md

 # 163. System tree in IDEs

 In IntelliJ I find packages and class view in Java on the left hand side to be almost useless.
+In most codebasees, I find the file hierarchy of files of sourcecode to be useless.
+ * People do not know how to organise code.
  * Not many people organise code by feature into packages by feature but by kind of thing.
 Such as controllers, views, services, marshallers etc
  * In refactored codebases, each file does very little.
  * Core logic is spread across the codebase, in different packages.